LejoFlores/Research-Computing-Earth-Env-Sci/syllabus.md

 I will achieve these course learning outcomes by:

-1. Developing and maintaining a personal GitHub profile and repository
+A. Developing and maintaining a personal GitHub profile and repository
-2. Completing and submitting programming assignments
+B. Completing and submitting programming assignments
-3. Working effectively in teams to build components of a larger piece of scientific software – a climate forecasting dashboard for Idaho
+C. Working effectively in teams to build components of a larger piece of scientific software – a climate forecasting dashboard for Idaho
-4. Deploying agile software development practices to help develop a functioning climate dashboard for Idaho
+D. Deploying agile software development practices to help develop a functioning climate dashboard for Idaho
-5. Creating SMART goals, monitoring and documenting progress toward achieving them, and demonstrating ability to reflect and revise them as needed, and
+E. Creating SMART goals, monitoring and documenting progress toward achieving them, and demonstrating ability to reflect and revise them as needed, and
-6. Reflecting on and describing my progress in developing an identity as a scientific programming skills and habits of mind throughout the course of the semester
+F. Reflecting on and describing my progress in developing an identity as a scientific programming skills and habits of mind throughout the course of the semester

 <table>
   <tr>